 Principle Three: organize the documents you keep

 Please note, this post contains affiliate links.
 If you purchase an item I will receive a small commission at no extra cost to you.
-Thanks for your support!
+For more information please see my Disclaimer.

 For this part you need some supplies.
 I like to use the following: